• Reading time:2 mins read

 The Very Hungry Caterpillar, so small,

-He munched through cake, and oh, the sweets!
+He munched through cake and jam on bread.

 But as the weekend drew near,